pippinbarr/cart253/outline.md

 There will be studio time during which the instructor and TA will be available for specific student requests for assistance in person or via the class Discord.

 Attendance of the studio period is *highly encouraged* to take the time to connect with the instructor and TA and to work in the group setting.
-You learn by doing and you learn by getting help.
+You learn by doing, you learn by getting help, and you learn by helping!

 ### Assignments